dongasr/dtmbr/content/new-method/body-mapping.md

   filename: "Body Mapping"

 ---
-# "Find out how your users feel by drawing the body inside out"
+# Find out how your users feel by drawing the body inside out

 A body map is composed of a simple outline of a human figure.
 After experiencing an interaction or situation, participants are invited to visually document their bodily experience by drawing and writing on the silhouette.